-If you’ve outgrown dorm rooms and are willing to splurge for private accommodations, Taipei Sunny Hostel (more of a guesthouse than a “hostel” despite its name) is your best budget hotel choice in central Taipei.
+Outgrown dorm rooms and willing to splurge for private accommodations?
+Taipei Sunny Hostel is the top budget hotel choice if you want to stay in the centre of Taipei.
+It’s more of a guesthouse than a “hostel” despite its name.

-Unlike many Taipei hotels, Taipei Sunny Hostel is only a couple years old and the modern design reflects it.
+Unlike many Taipei hotels, Taipei Sunny Hostel is only a couple of years old.
+And its modern design reflects it.
 It’s a curious mix of sleek Euro-inspired minimalism with retro industrial twists.
 The rooms and common areas are clean and well-maintained.

 Ximen WoW Hostel